-On Tuesdays, Virgin flies from Perth to Christmas Island and then on to Cocos (Keeling) Island.
-This trip is designed and the perfect add-on to our Christmas Island photo tour, so hopefully you'll have just enjoyed a week on Christmas island with us, and then we'll all head to the airport at Christmas island and hop on the flight onwards to Cocos.
 Definitely try to get a window seat for this short flight between Christmas Island and the Cocos (Keeling) Islands – the view is sure to astound you.
 Watch the frigate birds soaring in the thermals below, giving you one final goodbye as you farewell the emerald green paradise of Christmas Island.
-After a short 2hr flight over the Indian ocean you’ll start to catch a glimpse of the flat horseshoe pattern of the 27 coral islands that make up the Cocos (Keeling) Island group.
+After a short 2hr flight over the Indian ocean you’ll start to catch a glimpse of the flat horseshoe pattern of the 27 coral islands that make up the Cocos (Keeling) Islands group.
 You’ll notice the rows of planted coconut palms, the endless white sandy beaches and tropical coral reefs from above before landing on West Island.
 Once we have our bags, we’ll literally roll them across the road to our accommodation at the well-appointed Cocos Village Bungalows (cocosvillagebungalows.com).
-But don’t unpack just yet – we have organized sunset drinks and our BBQ dinner at Trannies Beach, a sublime to spot to watch the sunset!
-Make sure you bring your camera gear as you’ll find the classic ‘tropical paradise postcard’ shot here with coconut palms outstretched along the beach, silhouetted by the sunset.
-Just stunning!
+But don’t unpack just yet – we have organized a relaxed dinner and welcome drinks to begin our stay in this unique tropical paradise!
+What a way to begin!

 After a quick breakfast at the Bungalows we’ll be splitting into two groups, with half of us off to explore Direction Island on our exclusive boat trip, while the other half experience the wonders of West Island on our driving tour.
 Don’t worry, the groups will swap over this afternoon so you’ll get a chance to enjoy both activities today.

-Tonight we’ll catch the sunset at Canoe Beach and have a farewell dinner.
-What a fitting way to celebrate what has been an amazing tour exploring the very best that Cocos (Keeling) Island’s have to offer!
+Tonight we’ll catch the sunset at Canoe Beach and have a final farewell dinner.
+What a fitting way to celebrate what has been an amazing tour exploring the very best that Cocos (Keeling) Islands have to offer!

 Check in for this morning’s flight opens at 6:30 AM so it’ll be an early start to be packed up and checked out by this time.
 There is a bakery café at the airport where we can grab a breakfast treat while we wait for our flight to depart and take us back to the hustle and bustle of our busy lives.
 Good thing you’ll have hundreds (or thousands) of photos to instantly transport you back to this incredible island escape.